1Px-Vision/UAV-Control-Physics-Informed-Machine-Learning/Project_Estimation_EKF/README.md

 * Implement the GetRbgPrime() function.
 * Implement the Predict() function.

-These functions collectively handle all aspects of the prediction phase in the estimator.
+These functions collectively handle all aspects of the prediction phase in the estimator.This step consists of two parts.
+First, we predict the state using the acceleration measurements.
+Without altering the code, we obtain the following data:

 ![](https://github.com/1Px-Vision/UAV-Control-Physics-Informed-Machine-Learning/blob/main/Project_Estimation_EKF/Results/Scenario_3_%20Estimador_1.jpg)